AmirJaballah/jabdigital/readme.md

-# JABDigital
+# JABService

-JABDigital is a simple landing page to introduce the offer of this agency.
+JABService is a simple landing page to introduce the offer of this agency.

 ## Acknowledgments